dhavalpatelh/avatar-facial-expression/README.md

 - **Experience** takes its modifications account in it.

 **Update V2**:
-- **Avatar6** presents new additionals eyes movements as humanoid while avatar talks
+- **Avatar6** presents new additionals eyes movements as humanoid while avatar talks.
+Here i tried to correct mouth mapping for lipsing for opening and closing mouth.
 - **Experience** takes its modifications account in it.